Yyunozor/ft_printf2/README.md

 └── Makefile
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit changes
-4. Push to branch
-5. Open a Pull Request

 ## 📋 Known Limitations

 - No floating point support
 - No format flags support
 - No field width/precision
 - Single-threaded operation

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----
-Made with ❤️ by [anpayot]